NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 be displayed on screen, and can be re-run on a more powerful machine/cluster without GUI access.

+If the images are map-projected (:numref:`mapproj-example`), the low-resolution DEM will show up as the third image.
+There is no need to select a clip in that DEM.

 .. figure:: ../images/stereo_gui.jpg
    :name: asp_gui_fig
    :alt: stereo_gui.